 For third country nationals:

-The means-tested minimum benefits (Bedarfsorientierte Mindestsicherung, BMS) are foreseen for people having no reasonable funds to pay for their living or of their family members.
-Means-tested benefits are intended to support individuals who can no longer pay for their living on their own.
-An amount stipulated every year corresponds to costs for covering the required costs of food, clothing, body care, heating and electricity, furnishings and other personal needs such as appropriate social and cultural involvement as well as housing needs.
-Means-tested minimum benefits are only available when no other sufficient financial means (such as income, social security benefits, alimonies, etc.) or assets are available.
+Guaranteed minimum resources (Mindestsicherung) are providedfor persons who haveno reasonable funds to pay for their living costs or those of their family members.
+Guaranteed minimum resources are intended to support individuals who can no longer pay for their living costs on their own.
+An amount stipulated every year corresponds to costs for covering the required costs of food, clothing, body care, heating and electricity, furnishings and other personal needs such as appropriate social andcultural involvement as well as housing needs.
+Guaranteed minimum resources benefits are only available when no other sufficient financial means (such as income, social security benefits, alimonies, etc.) or assets are available.

-EU respectively EEA citizens are only unrestrictedly entitled to means tested minimum benefits if they are in Austria as employees or have lived here for more than five years.
-Citizens of third countries are only eligible to receiving means-tested minimum benefits when they have been legally residing in Austria for more than five years.
-The amount of means-tested minimum benefits will be individually regulated by each federal province.
+EU and EEA (European Economic Area) nationals, respectively, are only unrestrictedly entitled to guaranteed minimum resourcesif they are in Austria as employees or have lived here for more than five years.
+Nationals of third countries are only eligible to receive guaranteed minimum resources if theyhave been legally residing in Austria for more than five years.
+The amount of the guaranteed minimum resources will be determined individually by each federal province.